 Manage prices through the entire product life cycle, including product introduction, regular price, promotion, markdowns and sell-off (exit price)

 Accounts for Retalon's accurate demand forecast, seasonality, price elasticity of demand, lost sales, events and many other influencing variables

 All Retalon solutions are fully integrated in a common predictive analytics platform.

 You can’t simply change the price of a product.
 This action may result in declining sales of cannibalised products or incremental sales of affinity products.
 It may affect the demand of the same product sold in different sizes, or similar product of the other brands.
 A group of products that one or another way affected by the price change is called Price Family.
 They all should be taken into account when a price change is considered for one or more family members.
 In addition there is a large number of policies and constraints that should be respected.
 Finally competitive prices additionally limit the ability to change the prices.
 Trying to find an optimal combination of price changes, given all these conditions is a serious analytic task.

 Retalon Predictive Analytic Engine automatically suggests the most profitable combination of prices for the Price Families, based on Price Elasticity of Demand and within all the constraints, policies, and business rules.
 In situations where users specify mutually exclusive or contradictory conditions, the system will generate an exception and clearly specify what rules or policies should be re-considered.

-Analytic Driven Pricing allows resolving price change collisions resulting from numerous restrictions, business rules, and policies, such as Maximum Degree of Change, price ladders, GM Targets, prices for substitute products, policies on brand label versus private label, etc. Trying to achieve this by a number of tactical moves is a never-ending battle.
+Analytic Driven Pricing allows resolving price change collisions resulting from numerous restrictions, business rules, and policies, such as Maximum Degree of Change, price ladders, GM Targets, prices for substitute products, policies on brand label versus private label, etc.

 Three things to consider when managing & optimizing prices: